Generation Z in the United States: Employment expectations and prospects

 Generation Z's top career choices—becoming business people, doctors, engineers, artists, and IT workers—are not that different from generations past.
 For them, the most important qualities in a job are income, fulfillment, work-life balance, and job security.
 In particular, Generation Z prioritizes a work-life balance more than older cohorts and are highly interested in flexible work schedules.
 Millennials and Generation Z (74%) tend to have more colleagues working remotely for a significant portion of their time compared to the Baby Boomers (58%).
 Most members of Generation Z prefer to work for a medium or large company rather than a startup or a government agency.

-A Harvard Business Review article from 2015 stated that about 70% of Generation Z was self-employed, e.g. selling things online, and only 12% had "traditional" teen jobs, such as waiting tables.
-Access to the Internet has made self-employment much easier than it was in the past.
+Access to the Internet has made self-employment much easier than it was in the past; indeed, by the mid-2010s, a majority of Generation Z were running their own businesses instead of holding "traditional" teen jobs, such as waiting tables.
 Morgan Stanley reported in 2019 that Millennials and Generation Z have been responsible for a surge in labor participation in the United States, and that while the American workforce was expanding, other G10 countries faced a shrinking number of workers.
 This development alleviates concerns over America's aging population which jeopardizes the solvency of various welfare programs.
 As of 2019, Millennials and Generation Z accounted for 38% of the American workforce, a number that is projected to rise to 58% in the incoming decade.

 Due to declining interest in higher education and a tight labor market, in the early 2020s, young Americans could expect to be hired right after graduating high school.
 In May 2023, the unemployment rate of Americans aged 16 to 24 was 7.5%, the lowest in 70 years.
 Among teenagers 16 to 19, employment numbers have gone up, though not to the level seen among the Baby Boomers and Generation X when they were teenagers due to a variety of factors, including jobs being automated, outsourced, or given to immigrants, and state governments regulating the job market more tightly.
-Yet despite a strong labor market and falling inflation, economist Karen Dynan observed that young Americans tend to be pessimistic about their economic prospects, worrying about a possible recession, expensive housing, and the possibility of being laid off.
+Yet despite a relatively strong labor market and falling inflation, young Americans tend to be pessimistic about their economic prospects, worrying about a possible recession, expensive housing, and the possibility of being laid off.

 Anxious about student debt, industrial automation, and artificial intelligence, Generation Z is increasingly interested in skilled trades, which they and their parents view as quicker and more affordable paths towards prosperity.
-As of the late 2010s and 2020s, the United States faces a shortage of blue-collar workers, and Generation Z stands to benefit from this "skills gap" in the American economy.
+Generation Z is more concerned about mass unemployment due to artificial intelligence (AI) rather than outsourcing or immigration.
+Indeed, many entry-level white-collar positions have been eliminated by AI, and since the late 2010s, the United States faces a shortage of blue-collar workers.
 Whenever they find themselves short on skills, Generation Z will pick up what they need using the Internet.
 Millennials and Generation Z are overwhelmingly more likely than Baby Boomers to think that it is the job of employees to train themselves.